 While a simple prompt for push notifications is common practice, there are many other alternatives that offer a better UX and better integration with the UI.

 In order to get more subscribers you need to trigger the permission prompt at the right time.
-For example instead of displaying the prompt immediately, you can display the permission prompt after some time, or when the user performs an action (e.g. after login, post, checkout, etc.) or when the user explicitly clicks a bell icon or subscribe button to enable the notifications.
+For example instead of displaying the prompt immediately, you can display the permission prompt after some time, or when the user performs an action (e.g. after login, post, checkout, search, etc.) or when the user explicitly clicks a bell icon or subscribe button to enable the notifications.

 You can also use different UI components and different parts of the layout to get the user attention.